jakethurnau/adversarial-icons-research/README.md

 # Running the programs

 To use this program, an image is first fed into a script to perturb the image.
 To create a perturbed image using image processing techniques such as gaussian or poisson noise, the noisy.py script is used.
+This script tells the user to choose a background image, a web browser icon to perturb, makes the perturbations, and then pastes the perturbed icon back into the background image.

+To create adversarial icons using the FGSM method, an input image is fed into the adversarial1.py script.
+After this, the noisy.py script is run and the user chooses a background image, and then chooses any browser icon, followed by the option for an adversarial image.
+This choice pastes the FGSM adversarial icon into the background image using the image created from the adversarial1.py script.

+After creation of the perturbed images, the image is run thru the Multi_Object_Detect_Demo.py script to start the object detection model using the image with the perturbed icon in it.
+The model will then attempt to predict the icon and show a confidence level of recognition.